TLDR

-The Ghost Story
+The Full Story

 Little Round Top was one of the deadliest spots on the Gettysburg battlefield.
 On July 2, 1863, the fighting here resulted in 134 Union casualties and 279 Confederate deaths in a relatively small space, earning the slope below the nickname "The Valley of Death."
 The Union victory came at tremendous cost, with men falling in desperate hand-to-hand combat as Colonel Joshua Chamberlain's 20th Maine held the crucial position against repeated Confederate assaults.

-Visitors report seeing full-bodied apparitions of soldiers in Union blue still holding their positions on the rocky slope.
+Visitors report seeing full-body figures of soldiers in Union blue still holding their positions on the rocky slope.
 The sounds of phantom musket fire, officers' commands, and the screams of wounded men carry across the hill at odd hours.
 Some witness what appears to be the "Phantom Regiment," a spectral procession of soldiers in tattered uniforms still marching in formation, accompanied by distant drums and the crack of ghostly muskets.

 The monument to the 20th Maine sits atop the position they defended so fiercely.
 Many visitors report feeling an overwhelming sense of sadness and reverence when standing there, as if the spirits of the fallen still guard the ground they gave their lives to hold.